Critical Contrast: GD Culture Group (NASDAQ:GDC) & Code Chain New Continent (NASDAQ:CCNC)

 Analyst Ratings

-This is a breakdown of recent ratings and price targets for Code Chain New Continent and GD Culture Group, as reported by MarketBeat.com.
+This is a breakdown of recent recommendations and price targets for GD Culture Group and Code Chain New Continent, as provided by MarketBeat.

 |Sell Ratings